Queries Showing Book Search Results

 So I did some searches to see if my experience was similar to what the patent was describing.
 When I search for “a midsummer’s night dream” I do get results that include actual copies of the play itself.

 The query results are focused upon the book version of the play.
-And there are at least a couple of results that do actually include all of the words for the book.
+And there are at least a couple of results that do include all of the words for the book.

 But showing results like that isn’t to be unexpected in a query including an author’s name or the name of a book.